uit-no/hpc-doc/stallo/stallo.rst

 On a Linux Cluster the picture is quite different.
 The system consists of several independent compute nodes (servers) connected with each other through some (high speed) network and maybe hooked up on some storage system.
 So the HW resources (like CPU, memory, disk, etc) in a cluster are in general distributed and only locally accessible at each server.

-Linux operation system (Rocks): `<http://www.rocksclusters.org/>`_
+Linux operating system (Rocks): `<http://www.rocksclusters.org/>`_
 ==================================================================

-Since 2003, the HPC-group at has been one of five international development sites for the Linux operation system Rocks.
+Since 2003, the HPC-group at has been one of five international development sites for the Linux operating system Rocks.
 Together with people in Singapore, Thailand, Korea and USA, we have developed a tool that has won international recognition, such as the price for "Most important software innovation  " both in 2004 and 2005 in HPCWire.
 Now